mattleonard16/taxhelper/README.md

 # TaxHelper

-A tax awareness app that lets people track all the tax they pay in everyday life by logging purchases and paychecks.
+A tax awareness app that helps people track taxes, scan receipts with AI, and discover deductible expenses.

 ## Features